 Mobile Platforms

-Schwab provides its customers with applications for Apple, Android, mobile web, and Kindle Fire.
+Schwab provides its customers with applications for Apple and Android devices, along with mobile access through its web site.
 The app is user friendly and intuitive.
 Traders have the ability to transfer funds, get in touch with customer service, perform a mobile check deposit, pay bills, or place trades.

-Etrade also offers mobile platforms for its customers free of charge.
-These apps can be used on iPad, iPhone, Apple Watch, Windows phone, Android phone and tablet, Amazon Fire phone, and Kindle Fire HD.
+E*TRADE also offers mobile platforms for its customers free of charge.
+These apps can be used on iPhone, iPad, Apple Watch, and Android phones and tablets.
 The interface is trouble-free.
 Many valuable features are available, such as charts, videos, mobile check deposit, and bill pay.

 Banking Features

 Schwab operates an FDIC-insured bank that gives its brokerage customers a checking account.
 It comes with checks and a Visa debit card at no cost.
 ATM fees are reimbursed globally, and the account is insured up to $250,000.
-The firm recently made Schwab Bank the default core account in its brokerage accounts.
+Bank Sweep is the default cash feature for most new brokerage accounts.

 Schwab wins in this category.